matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Client Credentials Grant: Used for machine-to-machine communication where no user is involved.
 The client authenticates itself directly with the authorization server and obtains an access token.
 Steps: The client authenticates with the authorization server.
 The authorization server returns an access token.
-d) Benefits of OAuth.
+d) Benefits of OAuth:
 Security: Users don't need to share their passwords with third-party applications.
 Access tokens can be scoped to specific resources and have limited lifetimes.
 Decentralization: OAuth supports a decentralized approach where the authorization server can be separate from the resource server.
 Scalability: OAuth can handle complex authorization scenarios and can scale to large numbers of users and applications.
-e) Common Use Cases.
+e) Common Use Cases:
 Single Sign-On (SSO): Allowing users to log in to multiple applications with one set of credentials.
 Third-Party API Access: Enabling applications to access APIs on behalf of the user (e.g., integrating with Google or Facebook APIs).